Hello all,

 1. Did you sign any bond or agreement with the company?

-No training started in those 2 days.
+No, training did not commence during those 2 days.

 From India, Bangalore